itchysnake/aegis/README.md

 # What is Aegis?

 `Aegis` is an asset valuation and recommendation engine that uses many dimensions to create a price profile for an asset, or assets in bulk.
-Dimensions are broken down into components:
+"Dimensions" are general in nature, and can be broken down into "components" as follows:
 * Charts
     * Boundaries
     * Indicators